Retirement Retired Life

 You may have adult kids who moved out of the house ages ago but who may need a little cash to make ends meet or help them with a big purchase.

-But don’t let your love for your kids cloud your financial judgment when it comes to your retirement cash and, instead, keep more money in your bank account for the unexpected.
+But don’t let your love for your kids cloud your financial judgment when it comes to your retirement cash.
+Instead, continue to build wealth for the unexpected.

 Make sure you pay yourself before you start to pay others, especially if your kids are adults who can make their own money.